-We introduce an identification strategy that addresses these key identification issues by using the typical institutional setting of a secondary schooling system combined with information about the initiation of smoking on a daily basis.
-Specifically, the strategy relies on the re-sorting of peers (classmate groups) between elementary and secondary education in the Czech Republic and on the availability of a survey of smoking behavior of secondary school students.

-An important feature of the Czech secondary education system, as in other countries, is the enrollment of students into various secondary schools based on an admission process taking place in the 9th grade.
-Of course, enrollment is driven by individual choice and by entrance exams organized by schools, but to some extent such enrollment into secondary schools is a natural experiment that assigns students to new peer groups.
-In this paper, this strategy is applied in the Czech Republic using the ESPAD survey, covers not only information on current and pre-secondary school smoking, but also the behavior of an older cohort at the given secondary school.
+This paper introduces an identification strategy that addresses these key identification issues by using the typical institutional setting of a secondary schooling system combined with information about the initiation of smoking on daily bases.
+Specifically, this strategy relies on the re-sorting of peers (classmate groups) between elementary and secondary education in the Czech Republic and on the ESPAD survey of smoking behavior of secondary school students.
+An important feature of the Czech secondary education system, as in other countries1, is the enrollment of students into various secondary schools based on an admission process taking place in the 9th grade.
+Of course, enrollment is driven by individual choice and by entrance exams organized by schools, but to some extent, such enrollment into secondary schools is a natural experiment that assigns students to new peer groups.
+The ESPAD survey covers not only information on current and pre-secondary school smoking, but we also observe the behavior of older cohort at the given secondary school.

-To reduce the bias caused by the correlated effect, I use several controls for individual pre-secondary school behavior (first cigarette use, consumption of alcohol and marijuana) to predict current daily smoking.
-In addition, the smoking experience of third-year schoolmates is used to proxy school specific anti-smoking policies or sentiment.
+To reduce the bias caused by the correlated effect, we use several controls for individual pre-secondary school behavior (first cigarette use, consumption of alcohol and marijuana) to predict current daily smoking.
+In addition, the lagged smoking experience of the older schoolmates is used to proxy school specific anti-smoking policies or sentiment.

-To alleviate the reflection problem as well as the contextual problem I use presecondary school classmates' smoking instead of the current smoking of peers as the key explanatory variable.
-Pre-secondary school smokers are those peers who affect non-daily smokers, who, in turn, make their decision about taking up daily smoking.
-Based on the resorting of classmates, one can define who influences whom in a peer group and hence solve the reflection problem.
-This approach also identifies the effect of other time constant characteristics of peers on individual smoking uptake, i.e. identify the contextual effects.
+To alleviate the reflection problem as well as the contextual problem we use presecondary school classmates' smoking instead of the current smoking of peers as the key explanatory variable.
+Pre-secondary school smokers are those peers who are pressuring nondaily smokers, who make a decision about taking up daily smoking.
+Based on resorting of classmates, one can define who influences whom in a peer group and hence the reflection problem is overcome.
+Using this approach we also identify the effect of other time constant characteristics of peers on individual smoking uptake, which solves the identification of contextual effect.

 In what follows, a peer group is defined as a class at a secondary school.
 The key outcome variable is current daily smoking of an individual student.
 This approach follows Lundborg (2006), who defines a smoker as an individual reporting smoking daily or almost daily.
-The data also allow us to distinguish pre-secondary daily smokers from students who start to smoke daily only in secondary school.
+The data also allow for disentangle pre-secondary daily smokers from students who start to smoke daily only in secondary school.

-&lt;sup>1 Re-sorting between elementary and secondary school is typical for a majority of European nations, except Great Britain and the Scandinavian countries.
+1 Resorting between elementary and secondary school is typical for a majority of European nations, except of $\frac{1}{2}$